evshiron/nwjs-builder-phoenix/docs/Options.md

 Name | Type | Description
 --- | --- | ---
-icon | string | .ico icon file for NSIS installers.
-Defaults to `undefined`. unIcon | string | .ico icon file for NSIS uninstallers.
+icon | string | .ico icon file for NSIS installers relative to the project root.
+Defaults to `undefined`. unIcon | string | .ico icon file for NSIS uninstallers relative to the project root.
 Defaults to `undefined`. languages | string[] | Languages for NSIS installers.
 Multiple languages will result in a language selection dialog on startup.
 See [/assets/nsis/Contrib/Language files/](../assets/nsis/Contrib/Language%20files/) for available values.
 Defaults to `[ 'English' ]`. diffUpdaters | boolean | Whether to build diff updaters.
 Defaults to `false`. hashCalculation | boolean | Whether to calculate hashes for installers and updaters.
 Defaults to `true`.